karl-zylinski/odin-handle-map/README.md

 - [Handles are the better pointers by Andre Weissflog](https://floooh.github.io/2018/06/17/handles-vs-pointers.html)
 - [My blog post on Odin implementations](https://zylinski.se/posts/handle-based-arrays/)

-> [!NOTE]
-> You can use this handle-based map on web (WASM).
-In that case it will use a Dynamic Arena instead of a Virtual Growing Arena.
-WASM does not support virtual memory.
-Not using virtual arena is slightly less efficient with regards to memory use, so you may want to tweak the block size.
-See the `make` proc in `handle_map.odin` for more information.

 ## Quick start

 ```odin